blindxfish/PicDat/README.md

 ## Todos / future:
 1. add aditional fields
 2. finish the like functionality
-3. try out new methods/image corner data, pixel data and so.
+3. try out new methods like convert the data to image format and add it to the bottom of the picture / crop it out when presented.
 4. add hashing and encrippt the data on the name
 5. add extra checking, validation at the frontend
+6. **Try to compress and decompress the name before applying

 ## Live preview: